ajitpal/markdown-converter-ui/README.md

    - Adjust conversion settings in the sidebar if needed
    - View converted files in the preview tab
    - Download the converted Markdown files using the download buttons
+   - Use the clean, structured Markdown with your favorite LLM tools

+4. LLM Integration:
+   - Feed the converted Markdown directly into LLM applications
+   - Use for training data preparation in fine-tuning workflows
+   - Build RAG systems with the consistently formatted content
+   - Create knowledge bases that are instantly AI-ready

 ![App Workflow](docs/screenshots/app_workflow.png)